 Help them learn to advocate for themselves.
 Help teach them to tell others when the sounds are too loud for them or are upsetting to them.
 For instance if they are at a friends house and the TV is too loud, teach them how to politely ask them to turn the volume down.

 Wearing headphones during tasks that are safe (when water won’t get them wet)

 This ebook can help you teach your child how to shower, take a bath, wash their face, brush their teeth, brush their hair, and use the toilet.
 Plus we provide tons of sensory strategies and behavioral strategies!!

 Are you looking for more help and ideas for life skills for your teenager?
 Fill out our form below to get your FREE copy of our Life Skills Checklist for Teenagers with Autism for Transitioning into Adulthood!

 Learn about autism and bathing issues and tips and strategies on what you can do to help make taking a shower or bath easier for them.

 Taking a shower or bath can be very overwhelming because there are so many different steps and sensory experiences going on while bathing.
 Bathing issues can make someone feel shame or guilt for not being able to do this consistently.
 Please be kind and have an open mind when trying to help someone learn how to take a shower or bath.

 *This post contains affiliate links.
 There is no extra cost to you, but will greatly help our family.
 Please see our disclosure statement for further details.

-How to Help your Autistic Teenager Learn how to take a Shower
+Tips to Help your Autistic Teenager Learn How to take a Shower

 As a parent, you notice your teen has been struggling to take care of their body.
 They have greasy hair, bad body odor, and they are growing more hair on their body.
 You worry that they won’t learn how to take care of themselves and you worry about what other people will think of them.